katzer/cordova-plugin-local-notifications/README.md

     _60_seconds_from_now = new Date(now + 60*1000);

 window.plugin.notification.local.add({
-    id:         1,
+    id:         1,                       // is converted to a string
     date:       _60_seconds_from_now,
     message:    'Hello world!',
     title:      'Check that out!',
     repeat:     'weekly',                // will fire every week on this day
     foreground: 'foreground',
     background: 'background'
 });